 And even beyond the swing itself, there was the smooth finish of the bat drop, a perfectly fluid conclusion to the violent, yet beautiful collision of his bat with the ball.

 Williams is considered by many to be "the best hitter that ever lived."
-And while the author of "The Science of Hitting" was all about mechanics, to the outsider, his swing was more art than anything else.
-He remains the last man to hit .400 or better in a season, and it's been 79 years since he did that.
+And while the author of "The Science of Hitting" was all about mechanics, to the outsider his swing was more art than anything else.
+He remains the last AL/NL player to hit .400 or better in a season, and it's been more than 80 years since he did that.
 The numbers are legendary -- a .344/.482/.634 slash line and 521 home runs (and he spent three of his prime years serving in World War II).
 But there's nothing quite like watching film of the Splendid Splinter swinging a bat.

 It comes as no surprise that all of that success at the plate came with a sweet swing, one that consistently frustrated opposing pitchers and defenses -- ask shortstops and third basemen who watched countless Gwynn hits go into what he called "the 5.5 hole" between the two positions.